likebike/likebike_com/1-input/posts/How_To_Write_Fast_Rust_Code.html.md

 The benefits of `RUSTFLAGS="--emit=asm"` will vary, depending on your platform and code.
 Sometimes it will help performance, and other times it will hurt performance.
 You just need to try it and *measure* the results.

-== <span id=hidden-costs>Performance Tip #2: Optimize the Critical Path</span>
+== <span id=opt-hot-path>Performance Tip #2: Optimize the Critical Path</span>

-I'll say this again, since it's so important: *ALWAYS USE A `release` BUILD WHEN YOU MEASURE.
+I'll say this again, since it's so important: *ALWAYS PERFORM A `release` BUILD OF YOUR PROGRAM WHEN MEASURING PERFORMANCE.
 Measurements from a non-release build will be very misleading.*

 After you use a profiler to determine the "hot spots" in your code, you can gain a minor performance boost by applying some manual optimizations: